 Many people with asthma will never need to be treated in hospital.
 But if you do, it’s vital to act quickly.

-- it’s difficult to speak, eat or sleep.
+- It’s difficult to walk or talk.

 Even if you feel able to get to A&E yourself, you should call 999 for an ambulance, because:

-- you can get to hospital more quickly
+- You can get to hospital more quickly

-- you can be looked after and monitored by trained healthcare professionals.
+- You can be looked after and monitored by trained healthcare professionals.

 Save time and get treated more quickly

-If you or your child have to go to hospital, there are a few things you can take with you to help the healthcare professionals to treat you.
+If you or your child have to go to hospital, there are a few things you can take with you to help the healthcare professionals to treat you:

 - Your inhalers (and spacer, if you use one)

-- Any other medicines you take for asthma or other conditions.
+- Any other medicines you take for asthma or other conditions

 - Your asthma action plan, or a photo of it on your phone, so you can pass on information about your triggers, peak flow and medicines even if you can’t speak.

-You may find it useful to keep a copy of your action plan with a list of all your medications in an obvious place so that you (or a paramedic or friend) can grab it in an emergency.
+You may find it useful to keep a copy of your asthma action plan with a list of all your medications in an obvious place so that you (or a paramedic or friend) can grab it in an emergency.

-Local Lions Clubs also give out ‘Message in a Bottle’ kits, including a sticker to tell paramedics that your medical details are stored in the fridge, if you don’t have the breath to talk when they arrive.
+Local Lions Clubs also give out Message in a Bottle kits, including a sticker to tell paramedics that your medical details are stored in the fridge if you don’t have the breath to talk when they arrive.

-Most A&Es aim to triage you within 15 minutes of registration – but if you or your child feel worse in that time, tell any member of staff in the department (or ask someone who is with you to tell them) and they will direct you to the right person.
+Most A&Es aim to triage you within 15 minutes of registration – but if you or your child feel worse in that time, tell any member of staff in the department (or ask someone who’s with you to tell them) and they will direct you to the right person.

 People whose condition is not serious may be referred to a GP on site.

-At this point, you might be admitted to another department, such as a ward or intensive care.
+If you need to stay in hospital, you may be admitted to another department, such as a ward or intensive care.
 Depending on your condition, you might be seen by a combination of healthcare professionals, including a respiratory specialist or physiologist.

 Research shows that people who have filled in a written asthma action plan with their GP or asthma nurse are four times less likely to have to go to A&E with their asthma – which is good news for you, your GP and everyone else in the waiting room.
-Check out our advice on getting the best from the NHS, wherever you are treated.
+Check out our advice on getting the best from the NHS, wherever you’re treated.

 For a lot of people, asthma attacks don’t come out of the blue – symptoms gradually get worse over the course of a few days.
 So if you or your child have been wheezing or waking more in the night, or you’re starting to struggle doing things you usually can, now’s the time to take four actions to prevent an asthma attack and stay out of hospital.

-Last updated October 2016
+Last updated August 2019

-Next review due October 2019
+Next review due August 2022